MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_GitHub_Actions_Continuous_Integration.md

 - Commit the workflow to a new branch.
 - Create a pull request titled CI for Node.

-1. Start a web browser on your lab computer, navigate to the launch page of the [GitHub Actions: Continuous Integration lab](https://lab.github.com/githubtraining/github-actions:-continuous-integration) and, if you're not already signed in to GitHub, click **Sign in** in the upper right corner.
+1. On your lab computer, start a web browser, navigate to the launch page of the [GitHub Actions: Continuous Integration lab](https://lab.github.com/githubtraining/github-actions:-continuous-integration) and, if you're not already signed in to GitHub, click **Sign in** in the upper right corner.
 1. On the **GitHub Learning Lab** page, click **Start learning with GitHub learning lab**.
 1. Back on the launch page of the [GitHub Actions: Continuous Integration lab](https://lab.github.com/githubtraining/github-actions:-continuous-integration), click **Start free course**.
 1. In the pop-up window, note that the **GitHub Learning Lab** will create a public repository named **github-actions-for-ci** in your GitHub account and click **Begin GitHub Actions: Continuous Integration**.